 - Each program change requires an appointment with the Veterans Counselor to obtain an education plan.

 - Academic progress toward the stated degree objective must be satisfactory.
 For details, see the Probation and Dismissal sections of this catalog.
 Failure to maintain a 2.0 GPA may result in termination of benefits.

 - Adds, drops, changes of address, etc., must be reported to the Veterans Resource Center.

 Veteran Dependent Exemption: Those children and spouses of U.S. veterans with service connected disabilities or U.S. veterans who died in service or from service-connected disabilities may be eligible for a college fee waiver.
 For more information contact your county Veterans Services Office or the California Department of Veterans Affairs.

 The Sierra College Writing Centers provide students with professional support and guidance in all writing projects, regardless of course level or assignment complexity.
-Students may come to the Writing Center, Learning Resource Center at the Rocklin Campus, or Room N2-202 at the Nevada County Campus, for these services.
+Students may come to the Writing Center, second floor, Learning Resource Center at the Rocklin Campus, or Room N2-202 at the Nevada County Campus, for these services.